Last updated 01 Feburay 2020.

-- Landlords in the private rented sector will have to comply with pre-action requirements if they want to evict a tenant for rent arrears, where all or part of the arrears accrued on, or after, 27 May 2020.
-These requirements apply to where the landlord serves a notice to end a tenancy on, or after 7 April 2020 and an application is made to the Tribunal to repossess a property on the grounds of rent arrears from 6 October 2020.
+Private landlords will have to comply with pre-action requirements if they want to evict a tenant for rent arrears, where all or part of the arrears accrued on, or after, 27 May 2020.
+These requirements apply where the landlord serves a notice to end a tenancy on, or after, 7 April 2020 and an application is then made to the Tribunal to repossess a property on the grounds of rent arrears from 6 October 2020.

-Pre-action requirements already apply in the social rented sector and mean that landlords must make reasonable efforts to work with tenants to manage arrears.
-The Tribunal will consider the extent to which these requirements have been followed when it decides whether to make an eviction order.
+Pre-action requirements already apply in social housing and mean that landlords must make reasonable efforts to work with tenants to manage arrears.
 The Scottish Government has published guidance for landlords on pre-action requirements.
 The requirements include, for example, providing tenants with information about their rights and providing details of free and independent sources of debt help and advice.

-These new rules on pre-action requirements will end on 31 March 2021, although the Scottish Government is considering whether to make them permanent.
+These new rules on pre-action requirements for private landlords will end on 31 March 2021, although the Scottish Government is considering whether to make them permanent

 What support is available to tenants and landlords?